paulfoley/Udacity_Nanodegree-Data_Analyst/County_Data-Explore/README.md

 # Data Explore - County Data

 [TownCharts](http://www.towncharts.com/) provides population data for us cities, towns, and areas in the US.
+We'll use this data to explore various features in counties across the US.

 ## Population Exploration

-In this project, we will perform a data exploration on counties across the US, specifically looking at the features:
+In this project, we will perform a data exploration on counties across the US, specifically looking at the county features:

 * Age
 * Gender